mydumper/mydumper_docs/examples.rst

 By default, myloader doesn't execute any overwrite command and it will FAIL if it is not succed creating it, which can be ignored using the value NONE.

-When you use `-o`/`--drop-table`, it executes DROP TABLE by default, previously executing the CREATE TABLE statement.
+When you use :option:`-o/--drop-table <mydumper --drop-table>`, it executes DROP TABLE by default, previously executing the CREATE TABLE statement.

 There are other ways to remove all the data from the table: